CinemaTechnic Lens Profiles – Carl Zeiss Super Speed Cine Prime Lenses

 If you are a rental house or owner-operator renting or using Zeiss Super Speed lenses, and need to check and keep your lenses calibrated for best image quality, visit our Richter Cine Collimator page for information about high quality and affordable collimator systems.

 Overview and Origins

 Carl Zeiss High Speed lenses, commonly called Super Speed in the U.S. and U.K. introduced the largest aperture available for cinematography in a complete lens series, f1.2, a full half-stop larger opening than f1.4.

 Carl Zeiss was not the first to introduce a high speed lens series.
 Canon had already introduced the K-35 cine lenses.
 Zeiss was the first to introduce a high speed lens series where all focal lengths were specifically designed as cine lenses, and with the second generation, where all lenses were f1.2.

 With the exception of a few specialized lenses, such as the Panavision 50mm T1.0, and Hawk’s recently introduced T1.0 series, this is the largest “fastest” aperture offered in cinematographic lenses.

 The Carl Zeiss High Speed lenses had their genesis in the Planar 0.7/50mm lens commissioned by NASA in 1966.
+This lens was not, as is commonly believed, used on the Apollo 8 mission.
 This lens is also known as the “Kubrick Lens” for its use shooting the candlelight scenes in Barry Lyndon.